LemonNation: Career

 Hart was picked up after gaining notoriety in the League of Legends scene for reaching rank 1 in solo queue playing only support.
 He was invited to play for the team HOODSTOMPGRAVESGG and was soon after acquired by Orbit Gaming in April 2012.
-Afterwards, they left Orbit Gaming and were acquired by Quantic Gaming.
+Afterward, they left Orbit Gaming and were acquired by Quantic Gaming.
 After leaving this brand, Hart and his team went on to compete as Cloud 9.